ABOUT US

 The main aim of the educational therapist is to understand and work around an individual child’s learning disorders, difficulties, habits, patterns and behaviors impeded inherently by his/her disabilities and disorders s/he may have.
 A highly proficient and skilled educational therapist uses a wide range of therapeutic skills, experience and knowledge to personalise both early intervention programs (EIP) and learning programs to optimise learning processes in achieving learning goals.
 During the learning process, educational therapist may have to use various learning tools (both tangible and intangible) to help the child to comprehend academic concepts and acquire skills such reading, writing, abstract reasoning, memory, attention and imagination for academic performance.

-Psychotherapy in short for Psychological Therapy is undertaken by a clinical psychologist who is professionally trained and has been admitted as a practising member with a reputable professional organisation such as Singapore Psychological Society and British Psychological Society after passing rigorous qualifying examination.
+Psychotherapy in short for Psychological Therapy is undertaken by a clinical psychologist (and also clinical counsellor) who is professionally trained and has been admitted as a practising member with a reputable professional organisations such as British Psychological Society after passing rigorous qualifying examination.
 It is a way of helping individuals to deal with various mental health issues or emotional challenges.
 The clinical psychologist’s main aim is to modify the dysfunctional thoughts, beliefs, attitudes, feelings and behaviour of a person with affective disorders (such as anxiety disorder, depression and bipolar disorder), personality disorders and psychotic disorders.etc., and to facilitate positive change in individuals seeking better emotional and/or social functioning to improve quality of life.
 The modification are done through talk based therapies and hypnosis.
 Cognitive Behavioral Therapy (CBT), Interpersonal Therapy, Dialectical Therapy and Psychodynamic Therapy are the most commonly used talk-based therapies in treating the symptoms of the affective disorders.
 However, only a psychiatrist who is medically trained is able to prescribe pharmacological medication to treat moderate to severe conditions.

 A Psychoeducational Diagnostic Assessment (PDA) is a process of utilising various assessment tools and instruments to specifically collect information on a student’s learning skills, performance, learning history, and instructional context, in order to make decisions about what supports and interventions might be needed for that student (Salvia and Ysseldyke, 1978).
 In other words, PDA aims to identify all disorders/ disabilities and the associated functions of the brain, how the child learns, where and why learning or behaviour challenges originate and how to help promote changes in brain organisation, memory, reading, learning ability and overall processing.

 With the mastery of advanced knowledge and skills by the board certified/ chartered educational therapist, advanced PDA could only be conducted by them as required in developed countries.
-In additional, only board certifiedchartered educational therapist are authorised to purchase and use certain very specialised tools or instruments to perform specialised diagnostical assessment.
+In additional, only board certified/ chartered educational therapist are authorised to purchase and use certain very specialised tools or instruments to perform specialised diagnostical assessment.
 It aims to identify specific learning disorders and disabilities of a child.

 Various assessment tools and instruments are usually utilised as to allow the assessor to corroborate the evidence and to probe further in-depth to identify the disorders and difficulties encountered by the child/ student should inconsistencies surface before providing a reliable opinion.